35+ React 19 Interview Questions 2025: useActionState, useOptimistic & Form Actions

 The useFormStatus hook reads pending state from the parent form automatically.
 You couldn't do this cleanly before—you'd have to pass isLoading as a prop or use context.
 Now the button "just knows" because form Actions create an implicit context.

-What interviewers are looking for: Recognition that Actions are more than syntax sugar—they enable new composition patterns like useFormStatus.
-Candidates who discuss the declarative vs. imperative shift demonstrate deeper understanding.
+Recognition that Actions are more than syntax sugar—they enable new composition patterns like useFormStatus—demonstrates deeper understanding of React 19's design.

-This question reveals whether candidates understand why forwardRef existed in the first place and what changed architecturally.
+These questions reveal whether candidates understand why forwardRef existed in the first place.

 React 19 changes the internal implementation so refs can flow through components like any other prop.
 This has several implications.